thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-how-to-avoid-the-problems.md

 Continuous Integration implies the adoption of **trunk-based development**.

-> Trunk Based Development is what individuals practice to achieve Continuous Integration as a team.
+> Trunk-Based Development is what individuals practice to achieve Continuous Integration as a team.
 >
 > -- Steve Smith